WJU Scholarship Applications

 - This publication is the definitive guide for all tax benefits for higher education.
 Due to the frequent changes in tax law, we recommend that you read this publication for all the latest information.

 What will I find in Publication 970?
 Chapter 1 explains the tax treatment of various types of educational assistance, including scholarships, fellowships and tuition reductions.
-Chapters 2 and 3 explains two tax credits for which you may be eligible for.
+Chapters 2 and 3 explains two tax credits for which you may be eligible.
 These two tax-deductible benefits are: The Hope Credit and the Lifetime Learning Credit.
 Chapters 4 and 12 explain ten other types of benefits.
 With these benefits, you may be able to take advantage of some great incentives.